Efficiently Enumerating Minimal Triangulations: Enumerating Minimal Triangulations

+Recall that Rose~\cite{Rose1970597} proved that a chordal graph has fewer minimal separators than nodes.
+Combined with this result, Theorem~\ref{thm:ParraS97} gives the first of the two conditions of Definition~\ref{def:tractable-expansion}.

 \begin{corollary} Let $g$ be a graph.
-If $I$ is a (maximal) independent set in $\G\ms(g)$, then $|I|<\nodes(g)$. \end{corollary} \begin{qproof} Suppose that $I$ is a maximal set of pairwise parallel minimal separators of $g$.
+If $I$ is a (maximal) independent set of $\G\ms(g)$, then $|I|<\nodes(g)$. \end{corollary} \begin{qproof} Suppose that $I$ is a maximal set of pairwise-parallel minimal separators of $g$.
 Then by Theorem~\ref{thm:ParraS97}, $h=g_{[I]}$ is a minimal triangulation of $g$, and $\minsep(h)=I$.
 The graph $h$ is chordal, hence from Rose~\cite{Rose1970597} we get that $|\minsep(h)|<|V(h)|=|V(g)|$. \end{qproof}

-We now turn to proving the second condition.
-We will do so by describing a general procedure for extending a set of pairwise-parallel minimal separators of a graph $g$ to a maximal such set.
-Algorithm~\ref{alg:BBExtend}, \algname{ExtendInd}, can apply any known polynomial time triangulation heuristic, referred to as $\trihrs$, as a black box.
-It uses the following procedures as subroutines. \begin{itemize} \item $\algname{Saturate}(g,S)$ receives a graph $g$ and a set $S \subseteq V(g)$ of vertices, and saturates $S$ (i.e., modifies $g$ such that $S$ becomes a clique). \item $\trihrs(g)$ receives a graph $g$ and returns a triangulation $g'$ of $g$.
-We assume that this procedure runs in time that is a polynomial function of $(|\nodes(g)|+|\edges(g)|)$. \item $\algname{MinTriSandwich}(g,g')$ receives a graph $g$ and a triangulation $g'$ of $g$, and return \e{minimal} triangulation of $g$.
-We note that, using one of known algorithms~\cite{Dahlhaus1997,DBLP:journals/siammax/Peyton01,Blair2001125}, this procedure runs in time that is polynomial in the size of the graph. \item $\algname{ExtractMinSeps}(h)$ receives a chordal graph $h$ and returns its set of minimal separators.
+We now turn to proving the second condition of Definition~\ref{def:tractable-expansion}.
+We do so by describing a general procedure for extending a set of pairwise-parallel minimal separators of a graph $g$ to a maximal such set.
+Algorithm \algname{Extend} of Figure~\ref{alg:BBExtend} can apply any known polynomial time triangulation heuristic, referred to as $\trihrs$, as a black box.
+It uses the following procedures as subroutines. \begin{itemize} \item $\algname{Saturate}(g,S)$ receives a graph $g$ and a set $S \subseteq V(g)$ of vertices, and saturates $S$ (i.e., modifies $g$ such that $S$ becomes a clique). \item $\trihrs(g)$ receives a graph $g$ and returns a (not necessarily minimal) triangulation $g'$ of $g$.
+We assume that this procedure runs in polynomial time.
+(For example, a naive implementation would be to add every possible edge; later we discuss smarter alternatives.)

+\item $\algname{MinTriSandwich}(g,g')$ receives a graph $g$ and a triangulation $g'$ of $g$, and returns a \e{minimal} triangulation of $g$.
+We note that, using one of the known algorithms~\cite{Dahlhaus1997,DBLP:journals/siammax/Peyton01,Blair2001125}, this procedure runs in time that is polynomial in the size of the graph. \item $\algname{ExtractMinSeps}(h)$ receives a chordal graph $h$ and returns its set of minimal separators.
 Using the algorithm of Kumar~\cite{Kumar1998155}, the execution time of this procedure is linear in $h$. \end{itemize}